technofocus-pte/cpltextndregionaldepth/Lab 1B/Lab 1B.md

     Copilot ha utilizado para esta diapositiva, así que introduzca el siguiente mensaje solicitando a Copilot que cambie la imagen:

-    **I don't like the image you used on the Q&A slide.
-Please replace it with a different image**.
+    ++I don't like the image you used on the Q&A slide.
+Please replace it with a different image.++

     ![](./media/image30.png)